tamara-bain/CrowdMotionCapture/Documentation/README.md

 **For help:**
 python Rectification.py --help

-## Unity Program
+### Unity Program

 There is also a 3D player that takes outputed tracks from either CrowdTracking.py or OBJCrowdTracking.py and displays the recorded data in a 3D enviroment.

-The two programs are:
+The two versions of the program are:

 LittleWalkingPeople.exe